You wrote:

 plate and that very little comes from the plate itself."

-It would be interesting you quote the source of that claim, as this still remains unclear (Guo,K. et al, 2022).
+It would be interesting if you could provide a source for this claim, as it is still unclear (Guo et al., 2022).

-The island arcs and the volcanic arcs are far away from the mid-ocean ridge and the plate that subducts has had time to accumulate a large stack of sediments.
-This source from University of Dallas sugest that, when the plate subducts, the melting of the oceanic crust with sediments becomes one of the source of calc-alkaline and alkaline magmas that crystallize in the surface as felsic rocks.
-The volcanologist @Jean-Marie Prival doubts however this assertment is true (read comments moved to chat).
+The island arcs and volcanic arcs are far from the mid-ocean ridge, and the plate that subducts has had time to accumulate a large stack of sediments.
+This source from the University of Dallas suggests that when the plate subducts, the melting of the oceanic crust with sediments becomes one of the sources of calc-alkaline and alkaline magmas that crystallize on the surface as felsic rocks.
+However, the volcanologist @Jean-Marie Prival doubts this assertion is true (see comments moved to chat).

-There are some studies as this one that points to a mantle source of the andesites and not the slab:
+Some studies suggest that andesites come from a mantle source and not the slab:

 The sum of stratigraphic, geochemical, and isotopic evidence on